pivotal/git-duet/README.md

   domain: awesometown.me
 ~~~~~

-`git duet` will use the Pivotal YAML structure if it has to, e.g.:
+`git duet` will use the `git pair` YAML structure if it has to, e.g.:

 ~~~~~ yaml
 pairs: